 Sales forecasting isn’t as difficult as you think

 Just remember that sales forecasting doesn’t have to be hard.
 Anyone can do it and you, as an entrepreneur, are the most qualified to do it for your business.
 You know your customers, and you know your market, so you can forecast your sales.

-Editor’s note: This article was originally published in March 2016, and was updated in August 2020.
+Editor’s note: This article was originally published in March 2016, and was updated for 2021.